-During our Breakout Session at this year’s Leadership Challenge Forum, we asked you, our participants, to answer the following question by completing an index card:
+During our Breakout Session at the annual Leadership Challenge Forum, we asked you, our participants, to answer the following question by completing an index card:

 If there were no limitations, what action could be taken to BESTOW leadership to others?

 We’ve reviewed the responses, which resulted in the following chart:

 Of the 49 separate ideas submitted by this group, here’s how they broke down:

 As we know from Jim and Barry, exemplary leadership starts with leading oneself.
 As such, it is not surprising that the majority of the ideas shared are focused on actions individuals can take (Self).
 These results indicate that this group is self-aware and clearly understands that sustainable change begins with them.

 Following Self, ideas on World have the next highest amount of focus and ideas.
 The attention placed on ”the greater good” is evident here, which is an excellent indicator that this group understands how we’re all connected globally.
 My greatest satisfaction from being part of the TLC community is this group’s ongoing interest and desire to make our world a better place.

 While ideas focused on Self and World are plentiful, ideas connected to Team and Organization were fewer.
 This data suggests that collectively we may have a more difficult time thinking about actions that beSTOW leadership across teams and throughout organizations.

 One of the key takeaways from Jim and Barry’s keynote session, besides recognizing that the guy with the worst penmanship (me) should not serve as a scribe, was that we all agree that there is an enormous opportunity to expand the presence of sound leadership practices to all levels of our organizations.
 If the data from our breakout session is any indication, to make meaningful progress in this area, we are all going to have to push ourselves to new realms of thinking about what is possible.